dhruv-chaudhary/chrome-extns/README.md

 # chrome-extns
-A collection of chrome extensions
+A collection of chrome extensions.
+New Line